 Before you begin

-- Read the IAM Overview of basic IAM concepts.
+- Read the overview of IAM.

-- Read about the available IAM predefined roles.
+- Read about IAM predefined roles.

 Basic roles include three roles that existed prior to the introduction of IAM: Owner, Editor, and Viewer.

 Predefined roles are created and maintained by Google.
 Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

 Custom roles are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
 Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.

 When you create a custom role, you must choose an organization or project to create it in.
 You can then grant the custom role on the organization or project, as well as any resources within that organization or project.

 You create a custom role by combining one or more of the available IAM permissions.
 Permissions allow users to perform specific actions on Google Cloud resources.
 In the IAM world, permissions are represented in the form: